shrinerb/shrine/README.md

 end
 ```

-Note that the location should always be unique, otherwise dirty tracking won't
+Note that in this case should be careful to make the locations unique,
-be detected properly (you can use `Shrine#generate_uid`).
+otherwise dirty tracking won't be detected properly (you can use

-When you're using `Shrine` directly, if you want to upload a file to a specific
+`Shrine#generate_uid`).

-location, you can pass the `:location` parameter (which bypasses
+When using `Shrine` directly you can bypass `#generate_location` by passing in
-`#generate_location`):
+`:location`

 ```rb
 file = File.open("avatar.jpg")